QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 	* filter: allows to point to a global result filter file (see :ref:`Global Export Filter`), specify full fill path and extension

 :code:`void setLogFile(char *str)`
-	This functions sets the path to a log file that will be created to store the dobug output.
+	This functions sets the path to a log file that will be created to store the debug output.
 This is helpful when accessing the SIL interface from a tool that does not display standard output.

 :code:`void closeInstance()`
 	This function closes the instance of QBlade and frees the memory.